-I will be the first to admit that I haven’t always been the best when it comes to setting healthy boundaries.
-It’s definitely something that you learn over time, especially after being mistreated & manipulated several times in your lifetime.
+I haven’t always been the best when it comes to setting healthy boundaries.
+It’s definitely something that you learn over time, especially after mistreatment & manipulation.
 It’s important to be honest & upfront with your expectations.
-Boundaries are what set the space between where you end & another person begins.
-Healthy boundaries involve defining what you will & will not tolerate, clearly communicating what you need, protecting your well-being, standing firm in your needs, & respecting the needs of others.
+Boundaries set the space between where you end & another person begins.
+Healthy boundaries involve defining what you will & will not tolerate.
+It’s clearly communicating what you need, protecting your well-being, standing firm in your needs, & respecting the needs of others.

-Here are some examples of healthy boundary setting:
+Here are some examples of setting healthy boundaries:

 - “When you bail on our plans without giving me a timely & considerate heads up, I feel like you don’t respect me or my time.
-I will understand if you lose track of time, get caught up, & need to reschedule, but not replying to me for three hours after we were supposed to meet up is unacceptable behavior that I will not tolerate again in the future.”
+I can understand when you lose track of time, get caught up, & need to reschedule.
+But not replying to me for three hours is unacceptable behavior that I will not tolerate again in the future.”

 - “Please do not go through my personal belongings.
-I have nothing to hide from you, but when you invade my personal space, I feel like you don’t trust me & think that I’m hiding something from you.
-Can we please talk about why you feel this way so that you don’t feel the need to do this again in the future?”
+I have nothing to hide from you.
+When you invade my personal space, I feel like you don’t trust me & think that I’m hiding something from you.
+Can we please talk about why you feel this way?
+I don’t want you to do this again in the future.”

 - “I do not appreciate when you make comments about my weight.
 I have body dysmorphia, & I’ve struggled with my weight my entire life.
-Even when I’m underweight or overweight according to my BMI, what I see in the mirror always looks exactly the same.
-I understand that you’re concerned about my health, but I can assure you that I’m very self-aware & taking care of my body to the best of my ability.”
+Even when I’m underweight according to my BMI, what I see in the mirror always looks exactly the same.
+I appreciate your concern about my health.
+But I am very self-aware & taking care of my body to the best of my ability.”

 - “I don’t want to go to the party tonight.
-I’m mentally exhausted from work, & I’m worried that I will ruin the vibe for everyone else, if you force me to go.
-I promise to attend the next social event with you, when I can be more social & know that I’ll be able to be good company.”
+I’m mentally exhausted from work, & I don’t want to ruin the vibe if you force me to go.
+I promise to attend the next social event with you.
+This way, I can be more social & good company.”

 - “When you text me Good Morning, Goodnight, or simply check in with me regarding my well-being, I feel so special.
 I appreciate that you care so much & are always thinking about me.”